NaviRAG: Towards Active Knowledge Navigation for Retrieval-Augmented Generation: Introduction

-Information Foraging Theory \cite{pirolli1999information} in cognitive science conceptualizes information acquisition as a foraging process, suggesting that “information foragers” make sequential decisions to stay in or transition between information sources based on information scent, thereby progressively approaching high-value information regions.
-This theory highlights that efficient information acquisition is not a one-shot retrieval process, but a sequential exploration guided by local signals.
-Inspired by this perspective, an ideal RAG system should not treat evidence retrieval as a single matching step, but model it as a multi-stage, navigable, and dynamic exploration process, which further necessitates a structured and navigable semantic organization of the knowledge base.
+Information Foraging Theory in cognitive science views information acquisition as a foraging process, where ``information foragers'' decide whether to stay in or move between information sources according to information scent, gradually approaching high-value regions \cite{pirolli1999information}.
+This theory suggests that efficient information acquisition is not one-shot localization, but sequential exploration guided by local signals.
+Inspired by this view, evidence acquisition for complex long-chain reasoning should be modeled not as static retrieval, but as a multi-stage, navigable, and dynamic exploration process, which calls for a structured and navigable semantic organization of the knowledge base.